disruptive-technologies/python-client/docs/content/quickstart.rst

 Authentication
 ==============
 Most of the provided functionality requires authentication to the API.
-Using Service Account credentials, the entire package can be authenticated at once with the following code.
+Using Service Account credentials, the entire package can be authenticated at once.

 .. code-block:: python

    # Import the disruptive package.
    import disruptive as dt

-   # Set global authentication variable.
+   # Authenticate all API methods in package at once.
-   dt.auth = dt.Auth.serviceaccount(key_id, secret, email)
+   dt.default_auth = dt.Auth.serviceaccount(key_id, secret, email)

 See the :ref:`Authentication` section for more details.